VincentLin95/data-science-bootcamp-8/README.md

 ## What did I learn from this bootcamp

-I learnt a lot of stuff related to data science skills.
+I learned a lot of data science skills.
 This bootcamp has 10 sprints as

 - Intro to data science
 - Spreadsheet